mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 ### PLANNED WORKOUT
 am: Walk 20-30 minutes.
 5:30pm.
 Swim.
 Same deal.
 Easy 50's.
 With and without the buoy.
-If that goes well, progress to moderate effort and up to 100 continuous at a time
+If that goes well, progress to moderate effort and up to 100 continuous

 ### NOTES
 Total Time: **40 minutes** &nbsp; Distance: **1850m**